Recent Projects

 Challenges to Building Resilient Water Systems Webinar Series

-The Challenges to Building Resilient Water Systems Webinar Series will run monthly from October 2024 through April 2025 and cover topics such as new climate monitoring and prediction tools, temperature and precipitation extremes and post-2026 Colorado River Basin water policy.
-In winter 2025, WWA will convene an in-person symposium on the Front Range of Colorado and Utah’s Wasatch Front to connect water managers with researchers to share recent research and climate resilience efforts- Colorado
+The Challenges to Building Resilient Water Systems Webinar Series will run monthly from September 2024 through February 2025 and cover topics such as new long-term weather monitoring and prediction tools, temperature and precipitation extremes, and post-2026 Colorado River Basin water policy.
+In winter 2025, WWA will convene an in-person symposium on the Front Range of Colorado and Utah’s Wasatch Front to connect water managers with researchers to share recent research and hazard resilience efforts.- Colorado

 - Utah